alexwlchan/alexwlchan.net/src/_articles/2020/2020-06-06-finding-the-months-between-two-dates-in-python.md

 ---
-layout: post
+layout: article
 date: 2020-06-06 06:38:11 +00:00
 title: Finding the months between two dates in Python
-tags:
+topics:
-  - python
+  - Python
-  - datetime shenanigans
+  - Datetime shenanigans
-old_syntax_highlighting: true
 ---

 Here's a function extracted from a recent project that I'm likely to reuse elsewhere: finding all the months between two dates in Python.